albelax/StableFluids/README.md

 * [CUDA](https://developer.nvidia.com/cuda-toolkit) - used to accelerate the Solver in parallel
 * [OpenGL](https://www.opengl.org/) ( 4.0 ) - used to draw the smoke simulation
 * [Google Test](https://github.com/google/googletest) - used to test the correctness of the implementation
-* [Google Benchmark](https://github.com/google/benchmark) - used to measure the speedups
+* [Google Benchmark](https://github.com/google/benchmark) - used to measure the speed-ups

 ### Project Structure
 The project is divided in: